 Enter your puppy's breed, current weight, and age for a tailored nutrition plan with size-appropriate food recommendations.
 Free to use.

-Generate Your Puppy's Plan →The Bottom Line
+Generate Your Puppy's Plan →

 Match the food to your puppy's adult size — this is the single most important decision.
 Large breed puppies need large breed puppy food without exception.
 Look for DHA from fish oil, named animal protein first, and the AAFCO growth statement.
 Purina Pro Plan and Royal Canin are the most consistently vet-recommended options across all size categories.
 Feed on a schedule, measure every portion, and adjust monthly as your puppy grows.